gaelrenoux/gaston/README.md

             - `persons-anti-preference-scaling`: If present, this settings make the unassignment anti-preference scale with the number of forbidden entries of a person.
 The more topics are forbidden for them, the less impactful an unassignment will be.
 Default is none.
                 - `forbidden-ratio-for-maximum`: For a person, if their ratio of forbidden topics to total topics reach this value, the unassignment anti-preference will be set to its maximum value below.Default is `75%`.
                 - `maximum-anti-preference`: If a person has the maximum ratio of forbidden topics, their unassignment anti-preference.
 Default is `-1`.
+        - `absence-adjustment-factor`: If a person is absent, with a factor of 1, its score will be adjusted so that it will be the same as someone having the same % of their time on the same wish level.
+For example: if you're only present on 3 slots and have 3 wishes at 5, you'll have the same score than someone present on 5 slots and 3 wishes at 5.
+This factor lets you reduce that a bit.
+Putting a lower factor means that absence counts for less than 1, leading to slightly better schedules for people who are missing some slots.
+The reasoning: if they're not here as much, they should at least enjoy the slots they are here.
     - `tableSettings`: Settings for importing a table.
 Optional (leave that field out if you are not importing a table).
 See the *Importing a table* section below for details.
     - `slots`: The slots on which to schedule, as an array of arrays of slots.
-The inner arrays contain the slots following each other directly (such as one in the morning and the other in the afternoon of the same day), so that mult-slot topics may be handled (WIP).
+The inner arrays contain the slots following each other directly (such as one in the morning and the other in the afternoon of the same day), so that mult-slot topics may be handled.
 The following lines describe the structure of one slot.
         - `name`: Name of the slot.
 Must be unique among slots.
         - `max-topics`: Maximum number of topics to schedule on this slot (e.g. because space as limited at that time).
     - `topics`: The topics to schedule.
 The following lines describe the structure of one topic.